 Mouse/Keyboard not responding?
-If the mouse is not responding you can reset it by selecting another computer source (opposite to the source you are using: PC or Mac), move the mouse and then select the source you want to use.
+If the mouse is not responding you can reset it by selecting another computer source (opposite to the source you are using: PC or Mac), moving the mouse, and then selecting the source you want to use.
 This should make the mouse usable for the source that you want.

 Projectors usually take between 30-45 seconds to warm up and about 45-60 seconds to cool down.
 After 2-3 minutes, the projector will be ready to function properly.

-Projector Resolution: Recommended resolution to project is 1024 x 768
+Projector Resolution: Recommended resolution for to project is 1024 x 768

 If the monitor isn't working, it could be caused by several different issues.

-Due to inactivity for a specified time the screen on the feedback monitor might go blank.
-If this occurs move the mouse or press the any key on the keyboard to wake up the computer.
+Due to inactivity for a specified time, the screen on the feedback monitor might go blank.
+If this occurs move the mouse or press any key on the keyboard to wake up the computer.

 If that doesn't work, make sure the feedback monitor is powered on.
 The power button location differs depending on what brand/model is in the room.

-Lastly, depending on how the monitor get manipulated and moved throughout the day, the power cable that powers the monitor may become loose.
-In order to address this issue, you will have to reset the power cable so that it can be seated tightly and properly in the input.
+Lastly, depending on how the monitor gets manipulated and moved throughout the day, the power cable that powers the monitor may become loose.
+To address this issue, you will have to reset the power cable so that it can be seated tightly and properly in the input.